Badarijitwta/QA-Internship-test/README.md

 Answer : <br/>
 b.
 Verification checks if the software meets its requirements, while validation checks if the software is functioning as intended.<br/><br/>

+What is the purpose of a test plan?<br/>
+a.
+To define the testing strategy and approach for a project<br/>
+b.
+To document the test results<br/>
+c.
+To execute the test cases<br/>
+d.
+To identify defects in the software<br/><br/>

+Answer : <br/>
+a.
+To define the testing strategy and approach for a project.<br/><br/>